-Implemented for the first time ever in 2009, the Baltimore Citizen Survey aims to identify trends in behavior and attitudes regarding quality of life indicators and City services.
-Survey results will be used to inform and enhance program planning and policy development across all City agencies, to create more focused, responsive, and efficient government services.
-The survey will be implemented yearly; these year over year trends will be especially useful in tracking performance.
+Implemented in 2009, the Baltimore Community Survey aims to identify trends in behavior and attitudes regarding quality of life indicators and City services.
+Survey results are used to inform and enhance program planning and policy development across all City agencies, to create more focused, responsive, and efficient government services.

 Citizen Survey Documents